Keep connected

 Jeff Herold

-In September, there were no new issues of traditional $25.00 par preferred shares or institutional preferred shares.
-During the month, one series of preferred shares, BN.PF.A, reset its dividend.
-The dividend rate for the issue was reset significantly higher because the 5-year Canada bond yield continues to be substantially higher than five years ago.
-Details of the resetting issue were as follows:
+In October, there were no new issues of traditional $25.00 par preferred shares or institutional preferred shares.
+Also, the previously announced redemption of the $400,000,000 TD.PR.K series occurred on October 31st.
+During the month, two series of preferred shares reset their dividends.
+Dividend rates continue to reset significantly higher because the 5-year Canada bond yield continues to be substantially higher than five years ago.
+Details of the resetting issues were as follows:

 J. Zechner Associates Preferred Share Pooled Fund